counterfactual/monorepo/packages/node/plugin.md

 Open questions:

-- what kind of access does a plugin have to the Node?
+- what kind of access does a plugin have to the `Node`?
 - where are plugins stored? we need a plugin registry
 - Should there be an optional uninstall method on the plugin
   - This means for example that the resolution timing could be overridden by the plugin to use different providers